-- All TO Transmission System equipment Outages identified by equipment owner. - All third party owned transmission equipment Outages that may have an impact on the operation of the National Electricity Transmission System. - User Outages on busbars at interface sites. - User Outages of User circuits connecting NGET controlled sites modelled in NGET analytical studies - Generator Outages for those required to submit data under the Grid Code.
+- All TO Transmission System equipment Outages identified by equipment owner. - All third party owned transmission equipment Outages that may have an impact on the operation of the National Electricity Transmission System. - User Outages on busbars at interface sites. - Generator Outages for those required to submit data under the Grid Code.